 Rev David Nixon LLB(Hons), MTh – Associate Pastor, Carrubbers Christian Centre

 Welcome to the Chalmers Learning Community!
 We desire for each person to be able to join us, from near or far, of all ages and backgrounds, for one session or for all.

 This year, we are offering opportunities for learners to gather with us from a distance by calling in through video conferencing.
-To learn more, e-mail firstname.lastname@example.org for a link to call in from your laptop or mobile phone.
+A Zoom link will be emailed to registrants at the start of the term.

 16 Hepburn Gardens, KY16 9DD

 Don't be shy.
 Let us know if you have any questions!